 History of The Millennium Project

 The Project was initiated by the Smithsonian Institution, The Futures Group International, and the United Nations University (UNU).
 It was created through a three-year feasibility study funded by the U.S. EPA, UNDP, and UNESCO, in which participated over 200 futurists and scholars from about 50 countries.
 Phase 1 of the feasibility study began in 1992 with funding from U.S. EPA to identify and link futurists and scholars around the world to create the initial design of the Project and conduct a first test on population and environmental issues.
-In 1993/94 during Phase II, a series of reports were created on futures research methodology and long-range issues important to Africa, funded by UNDP.
-Phase III, conducted in 1994/95 under the auspices of the UNU/WIDER and funded by UNESCO concluded with the final feasibility study report.
+In 1993/94 during Phase II, a series of reports were created on futures research methodology and long-range issues important to Africa, funded by UNDP/Africanb Future.
+Phase III, conducted in 1994/95 under the auspices of the UNU/World Institute of Development Research in Helsinki, Finland and funded by UNESCO concluded with the final feasibility study report.
 Today, the Project accomplishes its mandate by connecting individuals and institutions around the world to collaborate on research to address important global challenges.
-Since 1996, about 2,500 futurists, scholars, decisionmakers, and business planners from over 50 countries contributed with their views to the Millennium Project research.
+Since 1996, over 3,500 futurists, scholars, decisionmakers, and business planners from over 50 countries contributed with their views to the Millennium Project research.

 The project is not a one-time study of the future, but provides an on-going capacity as a geographically and institutionally dispersed think tank.
-It was selected among the 100 Best Practices by UN Habitat, among best 7 foresight organizations by US Office of Energy, eleven of the thirteen annual State of the Future reports were selected by Future Survey as among the year’s best books on the future, and the international journal Technological Forecasting & Social Change dedicates several entire issues to the annual State of the Future.
+It was selected among the top think tanks by the University of Pennsylvania’s “Go to Think Tank Index for new ideas and paradigm and for quality control, it was selected by Computerworld as an Honors Laureate for its contributions to collective intelligence systems, the UN Habitat listed it among the 100 Best Practices, and the US Office of Energy selected it among the best 7 foresight organizations in the world.
+Eleven of the thirteen annual State of the Future reports were selected by Future Survey as among the year’s best books on the future, and the international journal Technological Forecasting & Social change dedicated several entire issues to the annual State of the Future.